finos/spring-bot/libs/chat-workflow-spring-boot-starter/ANNOTATIONS.md

 When user types /open in the Room where this bot is added, Open() is called .
 This Method requires an object of StartClaim class , Hence User is provided with a form to create object of StartClaim The values passed to Description and amount are in turn passed to Claim class properties
-2) @Exposed annotation can also be employed to verify the Workflow is applicable to specific room Only
+2) @Exposed' annotation can also be employed to verify the Workflow is applicable to specific room Only

 Syntax  :
 ```